LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 ### R code for the analysis - empirical data <br />

-- TBA: to be added

-- The R code for the individual analysis can be dowloaded [here]() - TBA.
+- The R code for the individual analysis can be dowloaded [here]() - TBA (to be added).
 This code has been used to generate Figure 12.

 - The R code for the pair analysis can be dowloaded [here]() - TBA.
 This code has been used to generate Figure 13.
 For the season analysis, the R code can be download [here]() - TBA.
 This code has been used to generate Figure 14.